Jhou23/Data-Engineering/1-Data-Modeling/Readme.md

-# Sparkify song play logs ETL process
+# Sparkify songplay logs ETL process

 This project extract, transform and loads 5 main informations (tables) from the Sparkify app (an app to listen to your favorite musics) logs:
  - `users`